skyfloogle/red-viper/README.md

 * All officially licensed games are playable at full speed, even on the original 3DS
 * 3D support
 * Game saves and savestates are supported
+* 3DS display runs at 50Hz, like the Virtual Boy
 * Map either the A/B buttons or the right D-Pad to the face buttons, with the other being on the touch screen
 * New 3DS C-Stick is also supported
 * Configurable face button mapping